 You have not experienced Barbados until you’ve experienced the infamous annual Crop Over Festival.
 The major cultural festival of Barbados signifying the end of the sugar cane crop harvest.

 Crop Over involves a variety of entertainment that brings thousands of tourists to the island each year.
 Mark it on your calendar – it’s held throughout July and ends with the big Grand Kadooment Day parade on the first Monday in August.

 This massive street parade brings thousands of revelers to ‘jump’ in extravagant costumes from Warrens in St. Michael to the Spring Garden Highway, where the party continues into the early hours of the morning.
 Anyone can join in the festivities with many things to do while you’re in Barbados.

 The festival features numerous music competitions and cultural activities, all of which have strong ties back to the original African slaves.
-The slaves invented the Crop Over custom by their celebrations of the end of the hard sugar cane labor, after harvesting the crops.
+The slaves invented the Crop Over custom by their complex sugar cane labor celebrations after harvesting the crops.

 For more information on all the fun activities, events, and things to do, please visit our Crop Over Festival